rianprayoga/synp-challenge/README.md

 # Description
 The inventory only consist of 2 tables, items and transactions.
-For simplicity no SKU to track number of items.
+For simplicity no SKU to track number of items. <br>
-Using Optimistic Locking in inventory service, no resource blocking but increase the number of conflict between clients.
+Using Optimistic Locking in inventory service, no resource blocking but increase the number of conflict between clients. <br>
 To lock I use *version* column.
 This version will increase everytimes changes occur on the specified record.
 The transactions table is to record the changes, if there is failed order we can revert it by orderId.

 # Setup